JesseEmond/blitz-2024-registration/README.md

   not overloaded;
 - There are some fun cheat options implemented;
-- There's an idea of "health points" that is supported, that would have been tricky to balance as part of our bot!
+- There's an idea of "health points" that is supported, that would have been tricky to balance as part of our bot if it had been enabled!
 - Most of the game update logic really lives in `world`.

 If we reverse engineer `world.js`, we get something like this (some function